“Go away! I hate you!”

 My son has shouted this at me more than once.
 Usually in the park, after school.

-His anxiety builds.
+Their anxiety builds.

 I might need to hold a limit “they’re all the snacks I have.
 I have others at home”

-I feel like a superhero.
+I always feel like a superhero.